 - Apple TV 4 and 4K

-Why Are iPhone X, iPhone 8, and Other Devices Running iOS 14 Not Supported by Checkra1n?
+Are the iPhone X, iPhone 8, and iPhone 8 Plus Running iOS 14 Supported by Checkra1n?

 In iOS 14, Apple added a new mitigation to SEPOS on A10 and above (except on Apple TVs and iBridge): if the device was booted from DFU mode and the Secure Enclave receives a request to decrypt user data, it will panic the device.
 Since checkm8 does not give us control over the Secure Enclave, this is not trivial to workaround.
 However, with the recently published blackbird vulnerability, we are able to get control of the Secure Enclave on A10 and A10X and disable this mitigation.
 Support for A10 and A10X devices is being worked on and is expected to be ready in the coming weeks.